ArrogantGao/GSoC2024-Report/README.md

 During the GSoC 2024 program, I have successfully implemented the following features:
 * I enhance a few existing optimizers in OMEinsumContractionOrders.jl, including the greedy optimizer and the bipartition optimizer.
 * I implemented a new Julia package TreeWidthSolver.jl for solving the exact tree width of simple graphs, and used it as an exact optimizer in OMEinsumContractionOrders.jl.
-* Based on the LuxorGraphPlots.jl, I implemented a tensor network visualization tool LuxorTensorPlots as an extension of OMEinsumContractionOrders.jl, which can be used to visualize the tensor network as a hyper-graph, and generate videos for the contraction process.
+* Based on the LuxorGraphPlot.jl, I implemented a tensor network visualization tool LuxorTensorPlot as an extension of OMEinsumContractionOrders.jl, which can be used to visualize the tensor network as a hyper-graph, and generate videos for the contraction process.
 * I ported the contraction order optimization algorithms in OMEinsumContractionOrders.jl to the TensorOperations.jl package as an extension, so that users of TensorOperations.jl can also benefit from the optimizers in OMEinsumContractionOrders.jl.
 * Blogs and documentation are written for the implemented methods.